Best Free Password Manager: Top 5 Free Providers

 LastPass: Unlimited Passwords, but Only One Device

-Sweetening the pot is that lots of features that are usually behind paywalls, such as password sharing, are also available for users of the free version.
+Many features that are usually behind paywalls, like password sharing, are also available in the free version.

-In our comparison of password managers, Dashlane stormed to first place owing to its fusion of extensive features, high reliability, and first-class handling.
+In our comprehensive password manager review, Dashlane sprinted to first place thanks to its extensive features, high reliability, and easy usage.

-Dashlane's free version also cuts a fine figure, however, in comparison to the other services from this list, has its limitations.
+Dashlane's free version is also good, however, does have some limitations in comparison to the other services on this list.
 The most frustrating of these is that you can only save 50 passwords on a single device.
-Considering that the average Internet user these days has, on average, twice that many online accounts that they need passwords to access, this poses a major hurdle.
+Since the average person has around twice as many accounts/passwords these days, this poses a major hurdle.

-The dataset limitation isn't the only restriction you'll have to contend with in Dashlane's free version though: Advanced features like secure notes or encrypted file storage are likewise missing.
+The data set limitation isn't the only restriction in Dashlane's free version: Advanced features like "Secure Notes" and encrypted file storage are limited to paying subscribers.

 Can only be used on one device